top of page

 Our mission statement: People caring for Fingal Head’s unique coastal environment by conserving and rehabilitating ecological systems and by maintaining the genetic integrity of the local flora.

-Members of the 2024 current management committee are: Richard (President), Kate (Vice President),
+Members of the current management committee for 2025 are: Richard (President), Kate (Vice President),

 Profiles of some of our team members